 How long until Missouri syrup season?
 Well, the trees don't turn on their sap flow on any certain date, but sap flow is coming... are you ready for it?
 Our family in mid-Missouri typically taps trees around January 10, and we collect sap for 4-8 weeks.
 Generally, trees will yield sap when night temperatures are below freezing and daytime temperatures are above 40 degrees F. Your local Missouri climate and specific winter weather conditions might cause you to tap slightly earlier or later.
 Some Missouri syrupmakers get impatient and tap as early as Christmas.
 Syrupmakers in most northeastern states don't tap their trees until late February or March.
 Hopefully when you read this, you still have plenty of time to research syrupmaking and obtain your supplies.
 The text below might be helpful to you if you want to try this hobby.

 How many maple trees can you tap?
 How much time do you have during the sap flow months?
 Do you like being outside in the winter?
 How much firewood can you accumulate? (unless you use an outdoor propane burner like a turkey fryer or camp stove).
 Are helpers available?
-Syrupmaking can be a great wintertime hobby that doesn't involve a huge investment of money, but can be time consuming and your efforts may be frustrated by weather conditions.
+Syrupmaking can be a great wintertime hobby that doesn't involve a huge investment of money, but can be a lot of work, time consuming and your efforts may be frustrated by weather conditions.
 It is a great pastime for children; they can be a help in the woods gathering sap but caution is required near any fire and the very hot liquids.